LearnMetabarcoding/LearnMetabarcoding/sphinx/source/filtering/indel_filtering.rst

 	head -n 10 ​file

 **VSEARCH**, although it’s great in many respects, outputs files in wrapped format, which means it starts a new line after 80 sequence characters.
-While this is nicer to look at, this is a pain for using quick-and-easy tools to summarise data on the Linux command line. :guilabel:`So we must run a quick command first to unwrap this data`:
+While this is nicer to look at, this is a pain for using quick-and-easy tools to summarise data on the Linux command line.
+So we must run a quick command first to unwrap this data:

 .. parsed-literal::

 	perl -pe '$. > 1 and /^>/ ? print "\\n" : chomp' :var:`input.fasta` > :var:`output.fasta`

-Use the output from this in the ``sed`` command above to check the *real* length distribution of our reads.
+:guilabel:`Use the output from this in the ``sed`` command above to check the *real* length distribution of our reads.`

 Length filtering
 ================